imnischaygowda/Fashion-Web-Scraping/README.md

 ### **Introduction**

 Coming off the ages in AI filed we all know how essential having data.
-For someone working on say a, product data for anygiven product sold online, but you dont have it readily available.What to do, with no data.😲
+For someone working on say a, product data for any given product sold online, but you dont have it readily available.What to do, with no data.😲

 What if I say there is a work around, where you can actually scrape the data from a Ecom website with few simple steps using Python code.😁